BananaAcid/vue3-esm-browser-vueengine/README.md

 - [E] (ERROR) add a styles folder and test importing in style-less-tags (with .css and .less), and .css imports in script-tags
   - https://github.com/FranckFreiburger/vue3-sfc-loader/issues/219
-- [x] test: can routesConfig moved to a script-module-tag and add to globalThis just by exporting?
-How could the main script access the config?
-- [x] importsConfig (index.html), to make imports easier
-- [x] move main module code to ./lib/vueEngine.mjs
-  - [x] make sure, everything is consolidated into the mjs.
-To be imported and handle everything like an engine (like we used to with jquery and angular and vue).